 So you’ve made an insurance claim and been told a ‘loss adjuster’ has been assigned.
 Just who is this person and what do they do?

-Under the General Insurance Code of Practice, insurance companies are expected to respond to your claim within 10 business days, providing a decision, or feedback, based on the information you supply.
+Under the General Insurance Code of Practice, insurance companies are expected to respond to a claim within 10 business days, providing a decision, or feedback, based on the information you supply.
 To get it processed as quickly as possible, it is important to include as much relevant information as you can when you first submit the claim.
 Check out our article for tips on submitting a claim.

-There may be times when the insurance provider needs more information about a claim and to get this information they may appoint a loss adjuster, loss assessor or an investigator to help.
+There may be times when the insurance provider needs more information about a claim and to get this information, they may appoint a loss adjuster, loss assessor or an investigator to help.